Tauragė: History

 First mentioned in 1507, the town has been a center of Lutheranism in Lithuania.
-Although it belonged to the Grand Duchy of Lithuania, there was an interesting period when the land of Tauragė belonged to East Prussian rulers in economical terms.
-From 1691 until 1795, Tauragė belonged to Brandenburg-Prussia, after the marriage of Margrave Ludwig of Brandenburg with Princess Ludwika Karolina Radziwiłł.
-Afterwards, in 1795, as almost all the Grand Duchy of Lithuania, the town became part of the Russian Empire.
+Although it belonged to the Grand Duchy of Lithuania, there was a period when the land of Tauragė belonged to East Prussian rulers in economic terms.
+From 1691 until 1793, Tauragė belonged to Brandenburg-Prussia (the Kingdom of Prussia from 1701), after the marriage of Margrave Ludwig of Brandenburg to Princess Ludwika Karolina Radziwiłł.
+In 1793 it was ceded, along with Seirijai (Prussian Serrey), to Poland-Lithuania as "compensation" for the territories annexed in the Second Partition of Poland.
+In 1795, as with almost all of the Grand Duchy of Lithuania, the town became part of the Russian Empire in the Third Partition.

 Tsar Alexander I of Russia, signed an armistice with Napoleon I in Tauragė on June 21, 1807, that was soon to be followed with the Treaties of Tilsit.
 On December 30, 1812, the Prussian General Yorck, signed the Convention of Tauroggen, declaring his troops neutral, that effectively ended the fragile Franco-Prussian alliance during the French invasion of Russia.
 In 1836, much of the city was destroyed by a fire.
 Honoré de Balzac stayed in Tauragė in 1843.

 In 1915, a significant part of the city's infrastructure was destroyed by German troops during World War I. During the independent Republic of Lithuania (1918-1940), the war destroyed town grew rapidly and new modern buildings, factories were built.
 On September 9, 1927, the rebellion against the authoritarian rule of President Antanas Smetona broke out in Tauragė, but the revolt was quickly suppressed.
 After the Soviet annexation of Lithuania in 1940, the Tauragė Castle was a place of imprisonment for Lithuanian political dissidents and POWs.
 Many local inhabitants, including the parents and relatives of Roman Abramovich, were exiled to Siberia during the Soviet occupation in 1940.
 This saved the family from the Holocaust.
 When Operation Barbarossa commenced on June 22, 1941, the Soviets retreated, and Tauragė was captured by the German Wehrmacht after heavy bombing on the same day.
 About 4,000 Jews were murdered in Tauragė and nearby villages (about 40% of Tauragė population).
-In the autumn of 1944, the German occupation ended with the Soviets replacing them with a renewed occupation lasting until 1990.
+In the autumn of 1944, the German occupation ended and the Soviets replaced them with a renewed occupation lasting until 1990.
 During the Soviet occupation the town was rebuilt and grew very rapidly, although the pre-war old town architecture was not preserved.
 Even the old market square and one of the main streets, Kęstučio, had been completely destroyed and built over.
 Only some old buildings of the town centre have survived to this day.

+Demography

+Population

+According to the 2021 census, the city population was 21,203 people, of which: